mace-akkari/mace-akkari/README.md

 I'm an alumnus of [Makers](https://makers.tech/), looking for my first role as a Junior FrontEnd Developer.

 I originally studied Computer Science at Kingston University before becoming a Personal Trainer, whilst being with individuals on a daily basis I believe I have strong people skills as each client I trained was different and this helped me adapt to each one.
 Similar to programming each client is like a project and has specifications of what they want to achieve within a given time.
-My client turned mentor [Patrick](https://github.com/paddyo) has helped guide me during my transition.
+My client turned mentor [Patrick Orrell](https://github.com/paddyo) has helped guide me during my transition.